puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/preview-help.md

   combined with any other option.

 * --skip_tags
-  Ignores comparison of tags, catalogs are considered equal if they only differ in tags.
+  Ignores comparison of tags, catalogs are considered equal/compliant if they only differ in tags.

+* --verbose_diff
+  Includes more information in the catalog diff such as attribute values in missing and added resources.
+Does not affect if catalogs are considered equal or compliant.

 EXAMPLE